egawata/Google-CloudTasks/README.md

 Google::CloudTasks https://cloud.google.com/tasks/docs/reference/rest/

-This is a Perl client library for the Google CloudTasks API (_unofficial_).
+This is a Perl client library for the Google CloudTasks API.

 ## AUTHENTICATION